The Golf Course

 Head Golf Professional

 Eric Gilliland has been the Head PGA Professional at Audubon Country Club since 1999.
 A graduate of Centre College, Eric served Audubon as an Assistant Professional from 1994 to 1996 and was the Head Golf Professional at Oxmoor Country Club from 1996 to 1999.
 Eric has been an active member of the Kentucky PGA, serving three terms on its Board of Directors and heading muitiple committees.
 He was recognized as KPGA Golf Professional of the Year in 2004, and Merchandiser of the Year in 2002, 2013 and 2014.
 Eric was also named the Horton Smith Award winner in 2008 and the Bill Strausbaugh Award winner in both 2005 and 2010.
 Most recently, Eric was awarded the KPGA Deacon Palmer award in 2016 and 2017.
 The award recognizes a PGA member for outstanding integrity, character, and leadership in the effort to overcome a major obstacle in his or her life.
-The PGA of America named has named Eric National Finalist for Merchandiser of the Year and twice for the Deacon Palmer Award.
+The PGA of America named Eric National Finalist for Merchandiser of the Year and twice for the Deacon Palmer Award.